cesanta/mongoose-os-docs/ccm/licensing.md

 # Licensing

-CCM-MOD and CCM-EVAL hardware modules are shipped with all functionality unlocked.
-CCM-FIRMWARE is distributed in the software form, unlicensed, where some functionality.
-A device which is flashed with the CCM-FIRMWARE, can be licensed to unlock full functionality.
+CCM-MOD and CCM-EVAL hardware modules are shipped with all functionality unrestricted.
+CCM-FIRMWARE is distributed in the software form, unlicensed, where some functionality is restricted.
+A device which is flashed with the CCM-FIRMWARE, can be licensed to "unlock" full functionality.
 The summary is below:

 |  Functionality  | Unlicensed  | Licensed |